liamhays/rk3566-mcu/rk3566_mcu_notes.md

 to be changed to AXI.
 Interrupts look fairly complicated but manageable, because of the INTMUX in the IPIC.

+The same SCR1 core is used in the RV1126.

 ## MCU boot
 The boot address field in `GRF_SOC_CON4` is only 16 bits, even though the MCU boots from a 32-bit address.
 The following function, taken